flame-code/FLAME/docs/07_potential.rst

             ``True``: Apply the Ewald method.
-This speeds up the calculations whenever the calculations involve localized charge densities, e.g. when Gaussian width of atomic charge densities in CENT are small.
+This speeds up the calculations whenever the calculations involve localized charge densities, e.g., when the Gaussian width of atomic charge densities in CENT are small.

-    **psolver**: It determines the Poisson solver.
+    **psolver**: (string) Determines the method for the Poisson solver.

         default: ``No default value.``

         options:

-            ``p3d``: The P3D method is used, applicable only when the boundary condition is slab.
+            ``p3d``: The P3D method is used, applicable only for slab boundary conditions.

-            ``kwald``: Fourier summation, applicable only in the CENT potential and when the boundary condition is bulk.
+            ``kwald``: Fourier summation, applicable only in the CENT potential and for bulk boundary condition.

             ``bigdft``: The BigDFT PSolver is invoked if FLAME is linked with the BigDFT PSolver.
             Currently, only applicable for bulk and free boundary conditions.

-    **cell_ortho**: If ``True``, then efficient subroutines are called to put Gaussian charge densities on the grid. ``True`` can be used only when the simulation cell is orthogonal and the type of simulation does not change the cell variables.
+    **cell_ortho**: (logical) Activates efficient subroutines to place Gaussian charge densities on the grid. ``True`` can be used only when the simulation cell is orthogonal and the type of simulation does not change the cell variables.
     If ``False``, then generic subroutines are called to put Gaussian charge densities on the grid.

         default: ``False``

-    **ecut**: The cutoff that specifies how dense basis set is when solving the Poisson's equation.
+    **ecut**: (real) The cutoff energy that specifies how dense the basis set is when solving the Poisson's equation.
     The value is used for every non-pairwise method available in FLAME.
 There is no default value and it must be set.
+In units of Ha.

         default: ``No default value.``

-    **ecutz**: The cutoff that specifies how dense basis set is in the z-direction when solving the Poisson's equation.
+    **ecutz**: (real) The cutoff energy that specifies how dense the basis set is in the *z*-direction when solving the Poisson's equation.
-    The value is used only when the P3D method is used.
+    The value is used only when the ``p3d`` method is selected.
 There is no default value and it must be set.
+    In units of Ha.

         default: ``No default value.``

-    **rgcut**: The cutoff radius beyond which the atomic Gaussian charge densities are assumed to vanish.
+    **rgcut**: (real) The cutoff radius beyond which the atomic Gaussian charge densities are assumed to vanish.
 This parameter is indeed not the actual cutoff radius but it is a unitless parameter that is multiplied by the Gaussian width value.
 There is no default value and it must be set.
-    Typically ``6.0`` is a reasonable value and for a very high accuracy one may use values up yo ``9.0``.
+    Typically, ``6.0`` is a reasonable choice, and for very high accuracy one may use values up to ``9.0``.
+Arbitrary units.

         default: ``No default value.``